Skip to main content

 National Register of Historic Places

-The National Register is the nation's list of historically significant cultural resources.
-Maintained by the National Park Service, it recognizes buildings, archaeological sites, and other historic resources that are significant at the local, state, and national level.
-There are many historic districts and numerous individual properties in Madison listed on the National Register.
-This is separate from local historic designations by the Madison Landmarks Commission, and the commission does not regulate the National Register program.
+The National Register is the nation's list of cultural resources with significant histories.
+The National Park Service maintains the list.
+It includes buildings, archaeological sites, and neighborhoods that are important to history.
+There are many districts and individual properties in Madison on the National Register.
+This is separate from local historic designations by the Madison Landmarks Commission.
+The commission does not regulate the National Register program.

-The National Register is an honorary designation that comes with financial incentives in the form of two kinds of tax credits; one for the rehabilitation of income-producing property and one for the rehabilitation of single-family residences.
-Visit the Wisconsin State Historical Society website for more information about these tax credits.
+The National Register is an honorary designation that comes with some financial incentives.
+There are two tax credit programs.
+One program is for rehabilitation of income-producing properties.
+The other is for the rehabilitation of single family homes.
+Visit the Wisconsin State Historical Society for more information about tax credits.

-Below are maps of the individual districts, and you can explore an interactive map
+Below are maps of districts, or you can explore an interactive map

 ____________________________________________________________________________________